shakfu/py-js/README.md

 ![py-js test](./media/screenshot.png)

 **WARNING** this is pre-alpha software.

-It is intended to work in a number of variations including a portable python-in-external, but a rigorous cleanup of experimental code must happen before it is released.
-As of this writing, the most reliable (but not portable for standalones) method is to use the default build which uses your existing brew installed python 3.9).
-Just run the following in the root directory of the `py-js` source and make sure you understand that it will automatically create a `py` package in your `$HOME/Max 8/Packages` directory:
+If you are interested to try this out, as of this writing, try the default build script which uses your existing brew installed python (3.9).
+Just run the following in the root directory of the `py-js` source (after completing the installation steps detailed below) and make sure you understand that it will automatically create a `py` package in your `$HOME/Max 8/Packages` directory:

 ```
 $ ./build.sh